Adult Christian Education Hour

 Contact: The Rev. Billy Cerveny

-Led by The Rev. Billy Cerveny, this group provides a space for men to grow in faith, character, and leadership through Scripture, prayer, and community.
+Led by the Rev. Billy Cerveny, this group provides a space for men to grow in faith, character, and leadership through Scripture, prayer, and community.
 Breakfast provided.
+The season's study will focus on 1 Samuel.

 Leatherbury Hall, Fridays from 7:00–8:00 a.m.